rrwiyatn/rrwiyatn.github.io/_pages/about.md

   - /about.html
 ---

-My current research interests include, but not limited to: learning from interaction, robust/adversarial machine learning, learning-based control, continual/meta learning, and sim-to-real.​​ I love working on various aspects on building robots, whether it is hardware or software - whatever makes a great robot great!
+My current research interests include, but not limited to: learning from physical interaction, robust/adversarial machine learning, learning-based control, continual/meta learning, and sim-to-real.​​ I love working on various aspects on building robots, whether it is hardware or software - whatever makes a great robot great!

 [Download my CV here](https://rrwiyatn.github.io/files/CV_REY_WIYATNO.pdf)